yxpeh2006-sys/Math/rmm-2026-p1/README.md

 ## Description

-This programme implements a two-player game featured in problem 1 of 2026 Romanian Masters of Mathematics (RMM).
+This programme implements a two-player game featured in problem 1 of the 2026 Romanian Masters of Mathematics (RMM).

 This programme makes use of the mathematical logic behind the optimal strategies of the players in games of arbitrary size $n$, preventing a naive brute force search.